 Weight of tow vehicle

-Ideally, the laden caravan should weigh no more than about 80% of that of the laden tow vehicle (and that is typical in the UK and EU where the towing speed limit is 80 km/h).
+Ideally, the laden travel trailer should weigh no more than about 80% of that of the laden tow vehicle (and that is typical in the UK and EU where the towing speed limit is 80 km/h).

-Every caravan tow vehicle combination has a critical speed.
+Every travel trailer tow vehicle combination has a critical speed.
 If that is reached, and particularly if exceeded the rig may experience rapidly escalating up yaw that cannot be corrected.
-The cause is complex – and explained in my article Caravan & Tow Vehicle Dynamics.
+The cause is complex – and explained in my article Travel Trailer & Tow Vehicle Dynamics.
 It is described in detail in my book Why Caravans Roll Over – and how to prevent it.

 Extensive test data suggest the critical speed for long end-heavy ‘vans may be too close to Australian speed limits for comfort (and some now probably under it).
 The towing speed limit in the UK and Europe is typically 80 km/h – despite generally more stable and weight balanced rigs.

 There is little or no need for independent suspension on trailers (it is far from common on 4WDs rear axles).
 It enables the 100 mm or so otherwise needed vertical travel space of a beam axle to be used for water storage etc. It has no other real benefit.